-3.5 Describe the consequences
+3.5 Describe the Consequences

 The ecosystem characteristics and the water available for abstraction form the basis for evaluating and estimating the consequences of each scenario.
-The text box in the centre of Figure 3.1Error!
-Reference source not found. indicates the aspects that will be evaluated.
+The text box in the centre of Figure 3.1 indicates the aspects that will be evaluated.
 Table 3.1 lists these aspects and provides a brief description of the evaluation method and purpose as well as references to where further detail information are provided.